gk646/JNetVisualFX/README.md

 <img src="screenshots/defaultNetwork.png" alt="The startup screen with a 10,10,10,2 Layer Network" width="850" height="641">

 ### *Disclaimer*
-Iam in no way a expert on machine learning or neural networks.
-All information provided or gained through using JNetVisualFX is not guaranteed to be right nor do i guarantee it.
-I try to do my best to make a interesting application and learn about these topics myself by implementing them.
+Iam in no way an expert on machine learning or neural networks.
+All information provided or gained through using JNetVisualFX is not guaranteed to be right nor do I guarantee it.
+I try to do my best to make an interesting application and learn about these topics myself by implementing them.

 ### Install